chainwayxyz/clementine-cli/docs/deposit.md

 ```

 > [!IMPORTANT]
 > Please make sure that `amount` you enter is the exact amount of BTC you sent to the deposit address.
-This is necessary to recover your funds if you accidentally send any amount other than `10 BTC`
+This is necessary to recover your funds if you accidentally send any amount other than `10 BTC`.

 **Airgapped Recovery Protocol:**